 As the CTE article explains, this project also required BRM to apply its technical expertise by designing a custom Flex-Hone® tool.
 “With our custom design,” said Mike Miller, BRM’s VP of Global Sales, “we were able to handle combinations of through-holes with countersinks as large as 0.050” over the size of the hole”.
 Heule’s tool removes the burr, and the BRM Flex-Hone® rounds the transitions of the edge breaks for final deburring and surface finishing.

 Flex-Hone® tools are manufactured in 8 different abrasive types and 11 grit sizes for a variety of base materials and surface finish requirements.
 Standard deburring and finishing tools are produced in diameters ranging from 4 mm to 36”.
 Flex-Hone® tools are always used in an oversized condition, and flexible cylinders with diamond abrasive filament are often used with harder materials such as ceramic, carbide, aerospace alloys and heat-treated steel.

 Get the Future in Finishing White Paper

-Are you an aerospace manufacturer?
+Are you an aircraft or aerospace manufacturer?
 Would you like to learn more about how flexible honing solves surface finishing and deburring challenges?
 To learn more about the Flex-Hone® tool for aerospace applications, download the Future in Finishing White Paper.